wkambale/Ug-Universities-Api/CONTRIBUTING.md

 All contributors are welcome.
 This project is community-built and welcomes collaboration.
 Contributors are expected to adhere to our [Code of Conduct (In Progress)](#).

-All set to contribute?
-Grab an open issue with the [help wanted](https://github.com/stuartelimu/vaccination-centres/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or [good first issue](https://github.com/stuartelimu/vaccination-centres/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label and jump in.

-Create a [new issue](https://github.com/stuartelimu/vaccination-centres/issues/new) if needed.
-All [pull requests](https://github.com/stuartelimu/vaccination-centres/pulls) should ideally reference an open [issue](https://github.com/stuartelimu/vaccination-centres/issues?q=is%3Aopen+is%3Aissue).
-Include keywords in your pull request descriptions, as well as commit messages, to [automatically close related issues in GitHub](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords).

 **Sections**

 - <a href="#contribution">General Contribution Flow</a>